berndpl/kohi/order.md

 </div>

 <div class="about">
 	<p>Sad song <a href="https://www.youtube.com/watch?v=p4cJv6s_Yjw">🎶</a>.
 Currently there are no beans available for order.
-If you want to be first to know about a fresh roast please let me know how to reach you</p>
+If you want to be first to know about fresh roasts please let me know how to reach you</p>

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">